fmanimashaun/four-card-feature-section/README.md

 ### The challenge

-The challenge is to build out this Recipe page and get it looking as close to the design as possible.
+The challenge is to build out this Four card feature section and get it looking as close to the design as possible.

 Your users should be able to: